-Courses offered by the Liberal Arts programme make accessible complex ideas and texts, and create an understanding of the links between local and global frames of reference.
+Courses offered by the Liberal Arts programme make accessible complex ideas and texts and create an understanding of the links between local and global frames of reference.
 Through its broad-based and interdisciplinary curriculum, students are exposed to multiple areas of study including art history and visual culture, critical theory, literature, philosophy, anthropology, psychology, history, and politics, among others.
 Furthermore, the programme emphasizes the importance of (and power within) the written word, and the ability to investigate, organize, unfold, and articulate ideas with independence and confidence.
 This is achieved through maintaining a constant and insistent focus on research practices and academic reading and writing skills across a student's journey through IVS.
 This culminates in the Final Research Paper, a written research project of 4000-5000 words that all students at IVS must complete in order to engage in their final thesis and graduate.
 Besides the curriculum taught in the Liberal Arts, the pedagogy itself is committed to nurturing creative intellectualism, reflection, research, and innovation.

 Liberal Arts requirements comprise around 25% of the total credits required to earn a degree at IVS.
-All students, regardless of their department, have to take twelve Liberal Arts courses (36 credits, inclusive of the Final Research Paper) over their entire duration of study at IVS.
-While eight of these courses are required (six core courses in the first three semesters as well as Research Methodologies and the Final Research Paper in the second-last and last years), four are elective courses chosen from among a broad range of offerings that change from year to year.
+All students, regardless of their department, have to take eleven Liberal Arts courses (33 credits, inclusive of the Final Research Paper) over their entire duration of study at IVS.
+While six of these courses are required, four are elective courses chosen from among a broad range of offerings that change from year to year.
 These courses draw students from different departments at the same stage in their respective programmes.
 No IVS student can graduate without successfully completing all LA programme requirements.